 Accordingly, eating, drinking and smoking in public by adults is prohibited.
-This is not to say you can’t get a feed during the day, in fact, an increasing number of establishments are now open for either take away only or dining in is permitted behind blacked out windows so that any consumption cannot be seen.
-You will find food courts and coffee shops in shopping malls are closed until dusk.
+This is not to say you can’t get a feed during the day, in fact, an increasing number of establishments are now open for either take away only or dining in is permitted behind blacked-out windows so that any consumption cannot be seen.
+You will find food courts and coffee shops in some shopping malls are closed until dusk.
 All hotels will have curtained off areas where guests can still dine throughout the day.

-Finding out exactly which establishments are open during the day is a bit of a world of mouth game.
+Finding out exactly which establishments are open during the day is a bit of a word of mouth game.
 Visitors should ask their hotel concierge, people living here will find some details listed in local papers and magazines or Facebook social groups.

 What about children observing Ramadan?